 My parents have both been software engineers since the 80s - Dad mostly writes Cobol and Mum’s a database analyst - so when I was 5 or 6 years old, we got a computer.
-It was an old MS-DOS machine (sorry, I don’t know what model it was).
+It was an old MS-DOS machine.
 I remember loading it up with floppy disks to play 8-bit versions of Where in the World is Carmen Sandiego and Wheel of Fortune with my sister.
 And by floppy disks I mean the actual floppy ones - I can’t remember if they were the 8” or the 5 1/4” ones but, either way, they were big.

 None of this rigid plastic business on the right, thank you very much.

 I don’t know exactly why Dad decided we were ready to graduate from playing games to actually writing code, but both my sister and I were always very mathematically minded so he started teaching us when I was 8.
 We booted up the QBasic interface and went to town.
 I remember at one point having him teach me some basic control structures and watching him hit run.
 The screen suddenly filled up with text and he went, “Oops, this is when we reboot the computer!”.
 It didn’t dawn on me until about a decade later that it was my very first infinite loop.

 I don’t remember a lot of what I learned then, but I do remember bringing one of my programs into school (this time on one of the smaller floppy disks, so modern) and showing my IT teacher.
 At that point, she had just been teaching us basic computer skills.
 I don’t remember exactly what my program did but at the very least it asked you to input your name and then spat your name back out with a greeting attached.
 It wasn’t exactly rocket science but I remember when I loaded it up on the computer at school and showed her she was impressed enough to run and grab the principal so he could try it out too.